NativeScript/docs-v7/core-concepts/events.md

 ```
 ## PropertyChange Event

-The `Observable` class provides a built-in event called `propertyChange` that is called when a property is changed. __Example 4__ shows how to subscribe to this event:
+The `Observable` class provides a built-in event called `propertyChange` that is called when a property is changed. __Example 4__ shows how to subscribe to this event.

-###Example 4: Handle propertyChage event
+###Example 4: Handle the propertyChange event

 ``` JavaScript
 var observableModule = require("data/observable");